 Incompetence is often the result of carelessness, exhaustion, distraction and even boredom.
 In our computer age, much of it is caused by the lack of conscious brain involvement.

-- The accountant clicks the symbol to display the sum total, without ensuring that his input is correct.
+- The accountant clicks the symbol on the Excel spreadsheet to display the sum total, without ensuring that his input is correct.

-- The secretary prints the standard letter without changing the specific customer information.
+- The secretary prints the standard letter without entering the specific customer information.

 To lessen frustrations concerning silly mistakes that could delay our business, there are four steps we can take, whenever possible.